 Place the cake tin in the centre of the oven and bake for 1 hour 30 minutes.
 Test the cake at 1 hour 20 minutes with a skewer.
 The cake is baked when an inserted skewer comes out clean.

-Once baked remove the cake from the oven, place on a rack and allow the cake to cool completely in the tin.
+As soon as the cake is baked remov from the oven, place on a rack and allow the cake to cool completely in the tin.

 Breath in the rich, citrus, homebaked aroma.

 When the cake has cooled turn it out of the tin.
 Also if necessary, run around the outer rim of the cake with a palette knife.
 Doing this will loosen any slight sticking, that said Wright’s cake mixes are excellent and always turn out of the tin easily.

 Preparing the cake for decoration: